640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-GEMTUZUMAB OZOGAMICIN (jem TOOZ oo mab OH zoe ga MYE sin) is a monoclonal antibody.
-This medicine changes the way the body's immune system works.
-By interfering with a specific protein, this medicine can stop cancer cell growth.
+GEMTUZUMAB OZOGAMICIN (jem TOOZ oo mab OH zoe ga MYE sin) is a monoclonal antibody combined with chemotherapy.
 It is used to treat acute myelogenous leukemia (AML).

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.